hang-sun1/protein-vis/README.md

 # protein-vis

 CPU-based brute force path tracing of protein structures based on structures from the protein data bank (PDB).
+The result for chicken CFTR is shown below

 ![chicken-cftr](https://cdn.discordapp.com/attachments/494385396373782528/942345432481284117/unknown.png)